sophiechin/Google-Data-Analytics-Professional-Certificate/Case Study 1: How does a Bike-Share Navigate Speedy Success.md

 #### Data Combination

 Tables representing 12 CSV files have been uploaded to the 2022_tripdata dataset.
 To help with data combination, the following SQL query is implemented in order to combine all 12 files into a single dataset.
-A new table named "combined_data" has been generated using the following code.:
+A new table named ***"all_tripdata"*** has been generated using the following code.:

 ```
 CREATE TABLE IF NOT EXISTS `2022_tripdata.all_tripdata` AS